 Fujisawa

-I don't know what's inside though.
+I don't know what's going on inside though

 Fujisawa